 4. How to help get your kiddos into doing things to encourage proper alignment?
 My toddler is 2 and I really want to work with her, but I don't really even know where to start!
 (I know you've covered some lifestyle things, like going barefoot a lot, but it would be nice to see some ideas all in one place.) 🙂

 Before you can encourage your kid to proper alignment, it helps if you, the teacher, know what that is.
 So, step one: Find out what proper alignment is.
-You can check out my academic website, www.restorativeexercise.com and learn quite a bit.
+Start with my Movement Multivitamin DVD which has alignment tips and exercises to help you get better at them.

 Here's the clincher.
 In order to help your toddler, you really have to help yourself.
 She will mimic everything you do with your body, because that's how biology works.
 Your gait pattern will become hers.
 Your affinity for walking (or lack of) will become hers.

 Start taking walks with your daughter, either opting for socks or some of the new shoeless-shoes they are making for kids (which will be another post here soon!)
-While the barefoot part is important, it’s really the WALKING part that is so crucial to her development.
-Walk — no carrying or strollering.
+While the barefoot part is important, it's really the WALKING part that is so crucial to her development.
+Walk -- no carrying or strollering.
 Just let her strengthen her own body to transport her long distances (like a half of a mile.)
-Here’s why: http://nutritiousmovement.com/2010/08/02/caution-kids-not-walking/
+Here's why.

 And, try sitting on the floor for picnic-style dining and create a standing play station instead of teaching her that chairs and "sitting quietly" is the optimal choice.
 Cuz it isn't.